llvm-doe-org/llvm-project/README.md

 ## Using

-Clacc is still under development and requires significant manual intervention for any real application or benchmark (see the Documentation section below).
+Clacc is still under development and requires significant manual intervention for some applications (see the Documentation section below).
 Currently, Clacc only supports OpenACC programs with C as the base language.

 Clacc's compiler is the `clang` executable in the `bin` subdirectory of the LLVM build directory.
 Here's a simple example of using it: